The First 30 Days of Sobriety

 Week Three of Sobriety

-The first week of the new year and I was on top of the world, baby!
+The first week of the new year, I was on top of the world, baby!
 I was writing and exercising, riding the resolution high, feeling invincible.
-At least, that’s what I thought.
+Pink cloud central!

+Remember!
 Beware the trappings of the initial buzz that comes with all shiny new things.
 It’s easy to come crashing down.
 Towards the end of the third week, an old familiar friend re-emerged.